ChamiLamelas/Music_Tab_Project/README.md

 * Using keys alongside the input file to output better sheet music that doesn't have to attach "#" to every sharped note.
 * Support for non-standard tuning (G, D, A, E).
 * A version for instruments other than a 4-string bass.
-* Compatibility with Python 2.x
-* Option to keep extra text in the output or not.
 * Ability to save extra text at the beginning and end of string lines.

 ## Built With